Optometrists & Aesthetic Specialists serving Grandville, Hudsonville and Jenison, MI

 Having your child’s eyes monitored throughout their childhood can help to ensure excellent eye health throughout their lifetime.
 Allen Smith, OD, and Nicole Gdowski, OD, of Lifetime Eyecare, located in Jenison, Michigan, offer pediatric eye care for infants and children.
 They’re also proud to be part of the national InfantSee Program, which offers free initial eye assessments for children six months to one-year-old.
-To ensure your child’s eyes are developing as they should, call or schedule an appointment with their office.
+To ensure your child’s eyes are developing as they should, call or request an appointment.

 For infants and children, six months and older, regular vision exams can help ensure their eyesight is progressing and developing normally.
 Early detection of common eye problems allows for vision correction during childhood and can help to avoid developmental problems that often arise from having poor vision.

 According to the Centers for Disease Control and Prevention (CDC), poor vision is the most common disabling condition for American children.
 For nearly 25% of school-aged children, vision problems are significant enough to hinder learning.

 This can lead to difficulty in school, often making social development difficult and hurting a child’s self-esteem.
 Early assessment and correction of eye problems can help to avoid these types of struggles before they begin.

 InfantSee is a national effort to offer free vision screenings to infants, ages six to twelve months old.
 This early assessment screens for common eye problems, identifies any developmental vision concerns, and allows for early vision correction if needed.